MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/memory-consumption-between-identical-windows-server-environments.md

 |Available Mbytes|X|Y|Z|
 |Process\Working set (_Total)|X|Y|Z|

-Ensure workloads are comparable by reviewing performance counters under similar conditions:

 Address discrepancies by adjusting resource allocations or optimizing applications accordingly.

-## Scenario guide: Compare systems using the performance counters we mentioned
+## Scenario guide: Compare systems using the performance counters

-We will use tables to compare 3 systems (Vanilla / ClientA / ClientB) using the counters we mentioned.
+Use tables to compare 3 systems (vanilla / client A / client B) by using the counters that are mentioned in the previous sections.

 |Counter|Vanilla installation|client A|client B|
 |---|---|---|---|